 General Description: The Prairie Rattlesnake is South Dakota’s only species of venomous snake.
 Prairie Rattlesnakes are a large, heavy-bodied species of snake, with adults ranging from 36–50 inches (91.4–127.0 cm) in length.
 The background coloration is light gray, tan, or light brown with pronounced dorsal dark brown blotches ringed in white running the length of the body.
 These blotches of fade towards the tail and turn into bands.
 Smaller, often lighter, blotches run along the sides.
 Two white lines occur on each side of the face: one runs between the eye and the nostril and along the upper lip and the other begins behind the eye and runs down the neck.
 Prairie Rattlesnakes have elliptical pupils and a single heat pit located between the eye and the nostril that allows individuals to use thermal detection of prey and predators.
 The belly is off-white or light yellow and unmarked.
 Scales on this species are heavily keeled, giving individuals a rough texture, and the anal scale is not divided.
 Juvenile coloration is similar to adult coloration.
 Many large non-venomous snakes are confused with the Prairie Rattlesnake because they often vibrate their tail (that makes a rattlesnake-like noise when it hits dry leaves or sticks), however, Prairie Rattlesnakes have a true rattle on the end of their tails.
 This rattle is remarkably energetically efficient and is made of keratin.
 Rattlesnakes are born with a “button” and are unable to make noise with their rattle until they have their first shed.
 Contrary to popular belief, you cannot age a rattlesnake by counting the number of segments on the rattle.
 Rattlesnakes gain segments every time they shed their skin, which can be multiple times per year (depending on how much they grow).
-These keratinized rattles also get brittle, crack, and break off.
+These keratinized rattles also get brittle, crack, and break off through time.

 Behavior: Prairie Rattlesnakes feed primarily on rodents, but will also consume birds and lizards.
 These are ambush predators and will wait until prey move within striking distance before envenomating prey with hemotoxic (tissue degrading) venom.
 As with all other rattlesnakes, Prairie Rattlesnakes have two large, hinged fangs that are folded at the top of the mouth when at rest.
 It is commonly believed that juvenile rattlesnakes are more dangerous than adults due to their perceived inability to control the amount of venom that they inject, however, there is no evidence to support these claims.
 Prairie Rattlesnakes have cryptic coloration that can make them difficult to locate when they are not moving.
 As such, their first line of defense is their camouflage coloration.
 However, when disturbed, Prairie Rattlesnakes will rattle their tail and will strike if continued to be provoked.
 Individuals will often den in the same hibernacula every winter and densities when denning can be quite high.